KingLagalot/litelogger/README.md

    error - [testclass] Something really bad just happened :( info  - [testclass][I'm the flag] You can also add a flag
 ```

+## Versions
+# 1.0.1
+* Filename can now be passed as null and will not appear